PowerLoom/audit-protocol/README.md

   [Deploy Contract through WebUI](https://maticvigil.com/docs/web_onboarding#deploy-a-solidity-smart-contract)

 ## Configuring settings
-* There is a **settings.example.jso** folder in the project folder.
+* There is a **settings.example.json** file in the project folder.
 Navigate to the project and the type the following
 command:

 ```shell